 For more information on South Africa and Nelson Mandela Metro University, check out this website: http://international.nmmu.ac.za/

 Check out a PowerPoint presentation from the 2011 trip to South Africa!: South Africa Human Development PowerPoint

-Students will stay in a pension in Cape Town and a hotel located near the campus of Nelson Mandela University.
+Students will stay in a hotel in Cape Town and apartments located near the campus of Nelson Mandela University.